bpsuntrup/App-Blurble/README.txt

 * download as text file
 * download as other kinds of file
 * input base64, view image, video, or other
-* Module::Methods, or As::Method, or as::method
+* As::Method, once it's on CPAN

 License:
 TBD.
 All rights reserved.